 Step One – Early Planning is Critical

-The key to a successful data center relocation is careful and comprehensive planning.
+The absolute most important key to a successful data center relocation is careful and comprehensive planning.
 This is where you should spend 90 percent of your time and effort.
 With thorough planning, you can anticipate problems, plan for contingencies, and avoid unexpected pitfalls.

 Understanding the basic framework and relationships among the hardware, software, and business processes and people is an important step.
-There are several ways to define a data center migration:
+Outlining the scope of your data center relocation is critical.
+There are several ways to scope a data center migration:

 - Traditional: physical site to physical site